harmittaa/imandst-hackathon-ventilator-docs/README.md

 | Oxygen (IP) | https://www.oxygen.protofy.xyz/ | $12,000 MXN | Clinical trials | All components can be sourced from Mexico | https://discord.gg/yyYQxEG & https://www.facebook.com/groups/1347740022075853 |
 | MIT E-Vent | https://e-vent.mit.edu/ | N/A | Porcine studies | All components can be sourced from the USA | https://e-vent.mit.edu/ |

+### Other open source ventilator designs

+**Public Invention** has gathered an exhaustive list on open source ventilator designs which are evaluated on a number of different properties: [covid19-vent-list](https://github.com/PubInv/covid19-vent-list).

 ### Do you want to add your own design?